itsnayabsd/website/_drafts/auto-deploy-nodejs-web-app-digitalocean.md

 Create a droplet on digitalocean.
 Take SSH into it.

- * Select a LTS Linux distribution for digitalocean droplet and raspberry pi.
- * Make the local development setup using raspberry pi with the same LTS distribution.
-    * Flash the image
-    * Connect RaspberryPi to network and get ssh credentials
- * Install latest LTS node version.
- * Deploy github repository to digitalocean droplet.
- * Run the app and test in the browser
-    * Install git hooks for CI/CD.
-    * Use codeship.com for CI/CD.
  * Configure nginx server
     * Host multiple websites on single droplet
     * Host sub domains on single droplet